Webinaire | March.16.2021 - March.17.2021 | 8:35am - 3:20pm (Pacific Daylight Time)Virtual Master Class

 Chambers 2022 recognizes Harry as a leader in the field of export controls and economic sanctions (Chambers Global and Chambers USA), as well as CFIUS (Chambers USA).
 Previous editions have also recognized Harry’s achievements regarding his work related to the Foreign Corrupt Practices Act.
 Clients note that Harry provides “accurate, straightforward guidance incredibly efficiently” and “he has an ability to translate complex legal requirements and rules into business-friendly jargon.”

-Louise's practice focuses on energy sector project financings, M&A transactions and joint ventures, with a focus in renewable energy.
+Louise's practice focuses on project financings, M&A transactions and joint ventures, with a focus in the renewable energy industry.
+She is the deputy leader of Orrick’s Energy and Infrastructure Group globally.

 Louise was named a 2020 Euromoney Rising Star as part of Euromoney's Americas Rising Star Awards and was short-listed in 2018 and 2019 for Best in Energy, Natural Resources and Mining by them.
 She was also recognized as a Rising Star by Super Lawyers from 2016-2020.